Timlo512/AnomalyStockDetection/README.md

 python main.py
 ```

-the program will write the predicted anomaly stock code on the **stdout**
+the program will print the predicted anomaly stock code on the **stdout**

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.